petergangmei/talent-quiz/QUIZ_IMPLEMENTATION.md

 3. **Calculate Results**: After processing all answers, determine the primary spiritual gift (category with highest score).

-4. **Identify Secondary Gifts**: Categories with scores close to the primary gift (within 10-15%) are considered secondary gifts.
+4. **Identify Secondary Gifts**: Categories with scores close to the primary gift (within 15% of primary) are considered secondary gifts.

 5. **Match Result Interpretations**: Display the descriptions corresponding to the user's highest-scoring categories.

-The algorithm is implemented in the `quiz_submit` view, which:
-- Processes form submissions
+## User Experience Flow

+1. **Start**: User visits the quiz detail page and clicks "Start Quiz"
+2. **Name Entry**: User provides their name to begin
+3. **Question Navigation**:
+   - One question is displayed at a time
+   - User selects an answer or skips
+   - Progress bar updates after each question
+4. **Results**: Upon completion, detailed results are shown with:
+   - Primary gift with score and interpretation
-- Calculates category scores
+   - Secondary gifts with scores and interpretations
-- Identifies the primary category
+   - Complete breakdown of all category scores
-- Finds matching result interpretations
-- Displays personalized results

 ## Quiz Content